 This era has proved to be one of the most dynamic times to start a new business.
 Due largely to web-created-access, it’s feasible for smaller companies to manage all of their development and marketing themselves.
 This comes from accessibility, the simplification of tools that were otherwise too difficult for the average person to learn, and social media.

 However, when it comes specifically to marketing, you might be surprised to learn that mass email marketing is still one of the most successful advertising tools available.
-With an onslaught of social media and traffic engine ads, personalized email newsletters seems to blossom in comparison.
-Point is: it still works and companies continue to invest billions in email marketing.
+With an onslaught of social media and traffic engine ads, personalized email newsletters seem to blossom in comparison.
+Point is: it still works and companies continue to invest billions in email marketing campaigns.

 Two of the most popular email marketing service providers are MailChimp and Constant Contact.
 If you’re unfamiliar with these companies, worry not, we’re here to give you a simple comparison between the two.

 When it comes to functionality, each serves their own purpose.
 Often companies will favor one provider’s functionality simply because it pertains more towards their agenda.
 In general, MailChimp works well for a small business and seems to pair better with eCommerce companies, while Constant Contact has more powerful and integrated features that allow companies to integrate their platforms (different branches of social media, other website, apps, etc.) into their email marketing.